CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-smspasscode-template.md

     - Web service dispatchers
     - E-mail dispatchers
     - Hardware SMS Gateways to be able to send out text messsages/voice number calls to mobile devices or e-mails.
-    - For setting up a Web Dispatcher with Nexmo, refer to page 21 of the Trial installation guide. https://partner.smspasscode.com/media/2377/quick-trial-install-guide_nexmo_radius.pdf
+    - For setting up a Web Dispatcher with Nexmo, refer to the attached installation guide. <What guide? need a link>

   11. Install the necessary authentication clients on other servers.
-These are all documented in detail in the SMS Passcode administrative guide, https://partner.smspasscode.com/media/2318/admin_guide_80-rev11.pdf
+These are all documented in detail in the SMS Passcode administrative guide, <need link>

 ### Pricing
 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
 SMS PASSCODE Multifactor Authentication is priced on a per user per month basis for the number of users you will be protecting with SMS PASSCODE.
-Pricing is on a per user per month basis regardless of what that user is protecting (including Citrix, VPN, Remote Desktop, Windows Login, etc.)
+Pricing is $3.50 per user per month regardless of what that user is protecting (including Citrix, VPN, Remote Desktop, Windows Login, etc.) <is it a good idea to put pricing here? what if it changes?>
 After deploying this template, the user can secure entitlements to the technology by sending a request via e-mail to: dad@smspasscode.com.

 ### About SMS PASSCODE